-Arnold Dolmetsch began making the little medieval harps in or before 1932; he died in 1940.
+Arnold Dolmetsch began making the little medieval harps in 1932; he died in 1940.
 On this page I will discuss people who played these instruments at that time.
 For later players of Dolmetsch harps see the Legacy page.

 Mabel Dolmetsch played these harps of course.